NanaAn888/NanaAn888/README.md

-- 👀 I’m interested in python,machine_learning,ai apps development. 🌱I'm recently learning.💞️I'm looking to collaborate on my project if you have any interested.
+- 👀 I’m interested in python,machine_learning,ai apps development. 🌱I'm recently learning.💞️I'm looking for you to collaborate on my project if you have any interest.
 - 📫Please feel free to reach out ann550168@gmail.com